fdelogu/SEM1b-CAZymes/README.md

 - Data\SpikeIn_counts\: RNA spike-in counts

 ## Notes
-The code may be subject to small changes while transitioning in a more "tidy" style.
+The code may be subject to small changes while transitioning to a more "tidy" style.
 Please be sure to install the required R and python libraries and to have an updated version of Rstudio (>=1.2.830).